Puppy’s First Week

 If the pup doesn’t make it to the toilet spot, the floor needs to be cleaned thoroughly so that no smell lingers as this will entice it back to that area to go to the toilet next time.
 Since urine is actually a sticky substance, even the grout in a tile floor will retain the scent of urine that a dog can smell if it’s not neutralised.

-To clean up after an ‘accident’, use thick wads of paper towel to soak up as much of the urine as possible.
-Then apply a bio-enzymatic product especially for pet urine which will treat the uric acid crystals as well and remove the odour totally.
-All of the surface area of the floor where the urine has been needs to be treated which is a bit trickier on carpet as the urine may have soaked through to the underlay so several applications may be needed.
-Avoid using chemical-based cleaners or deodorisers which actually trap the urine crystals into the carpet or fabric.
+To clean up after an ‘accident’, use thick wads of paper towels to soak up as much of the urine as possible.
+Then apply a bio-enzymatic product, especially for pet urine which will treat the uric acid crystals as well and remove the odour totally.
+All of the surface area of the floor where the urine has been needs to be treated which is a bit trickier on the carpet as the urine may have soaked through to the underlay so several applications may be needed.
+Avoid using chemical-based cleaners or deodorisers which actually trap the urine crystals in the carpet or fabric.